MagicArchie/MusArCode/README.md

 MusArCode is designed **exclusively for smartphones**.
 The game automatically adapts to different screen sizes and **notifies players when to rotate their device** (portrait ↔ landscape) for the best experience.

-Players explore a digital map of Corfu, scan AR markers, watch short videos, and answer quiz questions to unlock clues that gradually reveal a **hidden final phrase** — the secret name of the island they’re exploring.
+Players explore a digital map of Corfu, scan AR markers, watch short videos, and answer quiz questions to unlock clues that gradually reveal a **hidden final phrase** — the secret name of the island they’re exploring and find out the final destination
+“The mysterious building with many faces”.

 Throughout the game, a **narrator** guides the player by providing **spoken hints and directions** for each location.
 The narration changes depending on the selected language (Greek or English) and helps players progress naturally through the adventure.